-Encountering a baby bird on the ground, away from its nest, is a common occurrence for birders and nature lovers.
+Encountering a young bird on the ground, away from its nest, is a common occurrence for birders and nature lovers.

-Knowing how to respond to this situation is not only a matter of good intentions but also essential for the well-being of these wild baby birds.
+Knowing how to respond to this situation is not only a matter of good intentions but also essential for the well-being of these wild creatures.

 During the spring and summer, both in the U.S. and worldwide, questions often arise about what to do when you discover a baby bird alone and on the ground.